revolve75/AstoriaCore/README.md

 ## About AstoriaCore

-AstoriaCore is a customized Version of TrinityCore and the private source of WaloriaCore by Fractional aka Fred.
+AstoriaCore is a customized Version of TrinityCore and the private source of AstoriaCore by Lushen aka WORLDOFPRIVATE Administrator.
 With this project we want to bring **Classless** to a new level.
 With many extensions, *AstoriaCore* is different from all other TrinityCore branches.
 *AstoriaCore* was the basis of the Classless Project "Project Astoria" which was managed by Lushen, Acidy and OMGhixD.
+But Updated to the latest revision by the Warzone Team Aka Revolve,Tester, Along With The LUA Exentions!, Thank you for the Generous Donation!

 ## Exentions